Pierre Edwards: Early life

-Born to a German mother and American soldier, Pierre was born in Killeen, Texas.
-He was 3 weeks old when his family moved to Germany.
-At age eleven he moved back to the United States of America, and resided in Washington DC.
-His defense against cultural change and bullying was comedy.
-In the 6th grade he was selected to be on Good Morning America for his humor.
+Pierre Edwards was born on May 7th, 1967 in Killeen, Texas to a German mother and an American father who was a soldier.
+Pierre was 3 weeks old when his family moved to Germany and at the age of eleven, he moved back to the United States with his family, residing in Washington, D.C..
+Pierre used comedy as a defense against cultural change and bullying.
+In the 6th grade, he was selected to be on Good Morning America due to his humor.

-Pierre in high school began performing at comedy clubs in the DC area, with comedians such as: Martin Lawrence, Dave Chappelle, Wanda Sykes and Tommy Davidson.
-In 1987, after being shot multiple times Pierre decided to pursue comedy seriously.
+Pierre began performing at comedy clubs in the DC area while in high school, with comedians such as: Martin Lawrence, Dave Chappelle, Wanda Sykes and Tommy Davidson.
+After being shot multiple times in 1987, Pierre decided to pursue comedy seriously.
 Seeing the success of his peers in Hollywood, he ventured West in 1991.

 Career

 Pierre appeared on the first year of HBO's Def Comedy Jam, then starred on BET Comicview.
 Pierre was also featured on comedy shows: Showtime at the Apollo, Martin Lawrence Presents First Amendment and other late nite TV shows.

 He worked alongside Oscar winner Halle Berry and Natalie Desselle when he played Nisi's boyfriend in the 1997 movie B*A*P*S, starred opposite Bill Bellamy in Def Jam's How to Be a Player, and played partner (detective) to actor Leslie Nielsen in the movie 2001: A Space Travesty.
 After a few small roles in The Wash and The Breaks he wrote, produced, directed and starred in the theatrical urban classic For Da Love of Money.

 Pierre has also toured with R&B acts Mary J Blige, Dru Hill, New Edition, Patti LaBelle, Frankie Beverly, etc.

-The radio world got a chance to experience Pierre with his numerous guest hosting appearances on the Steve Harvey Morning show.
+Pierre made numerous guest hosting appearances on the Steve Harvey Morning show.
 His first love is the comedy club stage, where he has headlined: Improv's (Dallas, Houston), Carolines (NYC), the FunnyBone (Shreveport La, Boise Id, Vicksburg, Ms), Uptown Comedy Corner (Atlanta) and many more.
 He has also performed at events such as, 'Damon Williams' annual 'New Year's Eve Comedy Bash' at Star Plaza'.

 Pierre has performed for the troops home and abroad.
 He has also performed in comedy festivals overseas: Japan, South Africa, Germany, Amsterdam, England, etc.

 Currently Pierre is working on a web series Dating Pierre, Slice Trilogy, and a self-published book "100 Homies and Phonies of Hollywood".

-In mid-2020 Pierre became one of the lead Analyst of ComedyHype News.
-He's also the host of his own wildly star studded popular podcast 'Pierre's Panic Room'.
+In mid-2020, Pierre became a lead analyst for ComedyHype News.
+He also hosts a podcast titled Pierre’s Panic Room.